-The Gravewalker carries a "spell poppet", a nasty little doll made from humanoid skin stuffed with grave dirt, bone shards and fingernails, that serves as the source of the
+The Gravewalker carries a "spell poppet", a nasty little doll made from humanoid skin stuffed with grave dirt, bone shards and fingernails, that serves as the source of their spells and powers.

 I'm a Humanitarian: Evil Witches can take the "Cook People" hex from Ultimate Magic, which lets them brew up certain potions by murdering a sentient humanoid and boiling their remains down in a cauldron.

 Making a Splash: The Sea Witch archetype draws upon the magic of the ocean, granting her powers and spells related to water and tides, as well as the moon}} and winds.
 Naturally, they cannot have a Patron whose interests or theme oppose that of water, such a spirit of earth or fire.

 Magical Eye: Several "hexes" resolve around this archetype.

 Power at a Price: The Scarred Witch Doctor archetype engages in Self Harm in order to foster and focus its magical powers.
 It uses Constitution as its casting stat, rather than Intelligence, and has to carve or brand scars into its body to symbolize its hexes (and loses these hexes if the scarring is removed).

 Prehensile Hair: They have a hex actively called this which lets them apply this trope to their hair (and their facial hair, for male witches).

 Warriors dedicated to mastering the arts of blackpowder weaponry.